metanull-operator/eth2-ubuntu/merge_updates.md

 # Prysm/Geth Merge Updates for Older Installations

-These instructions are only directly applicable if you followed a pre-merge version of my instructions to set up a Prysm/Geth staking system.
+These instructions are only directly applicable if you followed a pre-July 19, 2022 version of my instructions to set up a Prysm/Geth staking system.
 If you are configuring a new mainnet, merge-ready staking system from scratch, please use the [current version](https://github.com/metanull-operator/eth2-ubuntu/blob/master/README.md) of my full staking instructions and not these merge update instructions.
 File locations, configuration locations, and service names may not match between the older versions of my instructions and the newer merge versions.

 The following changes are required to prepare Prysm/Geth for the merge: